 Praise the process not the person

 Instead of telling your children, “You are great,” “You are really smart” saying something like, “Wow, it looks like you worked really hard on this.”
 This gives your child a chance to self-validate themselves instead of leaning on you to validate their actions.
 Self-validation is important for a child to develop their own opinions and ideas.
+The right kind of praise leads to higher self-esteem that is not threatened by lack of success.

 Their brains can grow!!

 Remind your children often that their brains grow like everything else in their body.
-Things that seem hard at first become easier with effort & practice because the brain develops new neuron connections.
+Things that seem hard at first become easier with effort and practice because the brain develops new neuron connections.
 If they don’t know or believe this is possible, their missing one of the most important things in developing a growth mindset.
-They will eventually become capable of performing difficult tasks because they understand their brain needs training to accomplish difficult taks.
+They will eventually become capable of performing difficult tasks because they understand their brain needs training to accomplish difficult tasks.

 Self-talk